Streams & Valleys is awarded $25,000 which has been allotted to:

 Teri joined the Mayfest Board of Directors in 2015.
 She is currently serving as Board Vice President.

 Debbie has been a member of the Board of Directors since 2010 and currently serves on the Executive Committee as Treasurer.
-A long-serving volunteer on the Mayfest Central Committee, Debbie oversaw many different areas including The Run, Food & Beverage, Tickets, Grounds, and ultimately Mayfest Chairman.
+Serving on the Mayfest Central Committee since 1998, Debbie oversaw many different areas including The Run, Food & Beverage, Tickets, Grounds, and ultimately Mayfest Chairman in 2004.
 "My favorite part of Mayfest is walking through the park and seeing the excitement in the eyes of the children as they experience Mayfest for the first time, knowing that they will, like my sons, grow up loving Mayfest as much as I do!"
+Debbie is also involved with the Association of Air Medical Services.

 Janet has been a member of the Board of Directors since 2010.